 Bots vary in their ability to scrape content and avoid detection.
 Simple scripts using an HTTP library like wget can retrieve pages from a web server and parse information from the HTML response.
-They can be effective for scraping static sites but less efficient for client-rendered content.
+They can be effective for scraping static sites but less efficient for dynamic client-rendered content.
 They are also easier to detect as your website can easily test its inability to execute JavaScript.

 Headless browsers and browser automation tools like Puppeteer or Selenium are much more sophisticated.
 They can execute JavaScript, scroll, press buttons, wait for client-rendered content to load, and scrape it.
 They are full-featured browsers, only automated, which makes them more robust and harder to detect.
 Many also have “stealth” plugins, which try to make them resemble regular browsers.

-A web application firewall can provide an essential layer of rule-based protection, such as blocking IP ranges, countries, and data centers known to host bots.
+A web application firewall (WAF) can provide an essential layer of rule-based protection, such as blocking IP ranges, countries, and data centers known to host bots.
 This first line of defense is helpful but sometimes insufficient, as scrapers can use proxies to cycle through different IP addresses.

-You can ask your visitors to prove their human by completing CAPTCHA challenges, like picking all the images that contain a sombrero.
+You can ask your visitors to prove they’re human by completing CAPTCHA challenges, like picking all the images that contain a sombrero.
 This is generally effective but also disruptive to the user experience.
 To fight bots without bothering humans, you can use a client-side library to detect bots at runtime by analyzing the visitor’s browser.

 Fingerprint Pro Bot Detection collects vast amounts of browser data that bots leak (errors, network overrides, browser attribute inconsistencies, API changes, and more) to reliably distinguish real users from headless browsers, automation tools, their derivatives, and plugins.